 CMAC’s Board of Directors reflects the diversity and priorities of our organization’s goals.
-Members of the board Kristiana Clemens, Omme-Salma Rahemtullah, Dana Wesley, and Zoë Ludski represent years of experience in the Indigenous and community media sector.
-Read more about our Board Members here.
+Members of the board Annie Clair, Kristiana Clemens, Zoë Ludski, Omme-Salma Rahemtullah, and Dana Wesley represent years of experience in the Indigenous and community media sector.
+Read more about our board members HERE.

-Gretchen King, PhD: Gretchen is an award-winning community news and public affairs programmer.
-She completed her doctoral work in Communication Studies at McGill University (Sept.
-2015) based on research she conducted at Jordan’s first community radio station, Radio al-Balad 92.4 FM in Amman.
-Previously News Coordinator at CKUT 90.3 FM for ten years (2001-2011), Gretchen is currently a Postdoctoral Research Fellow at the University of Ottawa where she is facilitating several projects related to community media audiences, equity in newsrooms, and communication policy processes.
-She works nationally and internationally to develop community media policy and practices.
-She has helped to co-found numerous multimedia initiatives, such as the Independent Media Centre or IndyMedia.org, and community radio programs, including Aboriginal Day Celebrations, the Homelessness Radio Marathon, and GroundWire Community Radio News.
-She served on CKUT’s Board of Directors from 2011-2015 and on several committees of the National Campus and Community Radio Association (NCRA) since 2004.
-Gretchen is also a research advisor to the Secretary General of the World Association of Community Radio Broadcasters (AMARC) and she was recently the research assistant for “Third & Indigenous Language Communities on Air,” a participatory action research gathering hosted by Dr. Peter Lewis (London Metropolitan University).
+Gretchen is an award-winning community news and public affairs broadcaster.
+Previously News Coordinator at CKUT 90.3 FM for ten years (2001-2011), she completed her PhD in Communication Studies at McGill University (Sept.
+2015) based on research she facilitated at Jordan’s first community radio station, Radio al-Balad 92.4 FM in Amman.
+Gretchen is currently a post-doctoral research fellow at the University of Ottawa where she is facilitating several projects related to community radio audiences, equity in newsrooms, and communication policy processes.
+In September 2017, Gretchen began a post-doctoral research fellowship with the Canada Research Chair in Media Education and Human Rights at Université TÉLUQ in Montreal.
+Her scholarship focuses on non-profit, Indigenous, and community media research, policy, teaching, and practice in the regions of North America, North Africa, and West Asia.
+As a media producer, she has helped to co-found numerous multimedia initiatives, such as the Independent Media Centre or IndyMedia.org, and community radio programs, including Aboriginal Day Celebrations, the Homelessness Radio Marathon, Radio Free Palestine, and GroundWire Community Radio News.